 Get the most buyers interested, sell for the best price!
-Sell now for spring or summer possession!
+Sell now for summer or autumn possession!
 Call us today at 344-9393!

 With interest rates so low, you may be thinking of taking the big step into home ownership, "moving up" or even refinancing your existing home.
 If so, knowing what's what with mortgages can save you money now and in the future.
 Here's a mortgage primer to get you going.